Sue Currier, Executive Director, to Retire

 The Delaware Highlands Conservancy/Yeaman Scholarship and the Vanessa Van Gorder Memorial Scholarship are awarded annually to students pursuing a field in environmental studies or education in college.
 The scholarships are open to students in school districts bordering the Upper Delaware River in NY and PA (click for details).
 Applications are due every April, with announcements made the following June.

 Shop Local Save Land connects us to local farm and forest products to support working lands and promote sustainable local economies.
-Get your guides to Farms and Farm Markets and Wood Products, Professionals, and Resources: easy-to-use, easy-to-carry, one-stop resources.
+Search our easy-to-use database to find local Farms and Farm Markets and Wood Products, Professionals, and Resources.

 Women and Their Woods is a dynamic and fun program that teaches women to effectively care for their lands.
 It emphasizes conservation stewardship and the value of intact forestlands, instilling in women landowners a sense of confidence in their abilities to meet the challenges of forestland ownership.